jborean93/PSWSMan/docs/en-US/New-PSWSManSessionOption.md

 ### -CredSSPTlsOption
 Controls the TLS options that is used by CredSSP when it establishes its TLS connection to the server.
 This allows you to control TLS behaviour that the CredSSP connection uses to do things like validate the server certificate, control the TLS protocol or cipher suite selections.
-Due to an API limitation in dotnet, the `TargetName` of these custom options must be set to a unique name when running on Linux or Windows.

 ```yaml
 Type: SslClientAuthenticationOptions